 - We understand that empathy, identity, and compassion are implemented now as social-emotional learning.

 - Instead of just labeling students as bullies, we know about the brain’s response to trauma and can piece together how to help a child before she resorts to bullying.

 - In our pockets, our cell phones can help us model digital citizenship and online etiquette.
 We can capture proof of words said.

 - We can find information on how to educate about bullying.

 Here’s an excellent opportunity to grow our knowledge, so we can do better.

-Our new course, 5131: SEL and Empathy-Based Bullying Prevention provides tools to empower bystanders to become upstanders, and it encourages victims that there is safety in remaining strong in who they are.
+Course 5131: SEL and Empathy-Based Bullying Prevention provides tools to empower bystanders to become upstanders, and it encourages victims that there is safety in remaining strong in who they are.
 The course’s goal is to give students a world they can navigate with a strong sense of self and the courage to make social change.
-Learners Edge is proud to partner with IndieFlix for video clips and resources from the film, The Upstanders, to support both SEL and brain science related to bullying prevention.
+Teaching Channel is proud to partner with IndieFlix for video clips and resources from the film, The Upstanders, to support both SEL and brain science related to bullying prevention.
 Learners create activities focused on identity, empathy, and well-being, and analyze bullying prevention policies.
 Educators will leave this course understanding the complicated nature of bullying and the many ways they and their students can be part of the solution.